-CenExel JBR is Utah’s premier clinical research organization.
-For over two decades, we’ve helped improve the quality of life for everyone by researching new medications and treatments.
+CenExel RMCR is Colorado's premier clinical research organization.
+For over 15 years, we’ve helped improve the quality of life for everyone by researching new medications and treatments.
 Our state-of-the-art facility is held to the highest standards of cleanliness and quality.

 Your safety is our greatest concern.
-Every procedure at CenExel JBR is overseen by expert medical staff and performed by some of the most well-respected board-certified physicians in the industry, each with many years of experience in their respective specialties.
+Every study at CenExel RMCR is overseen by expert medical staff and one of the most well-respected, board-certified physicians in the clinical research industry with 25+ years of experience.

 Rest assured, you are not signing up for treatment with “experimental” methods.
-CenExel JBR only uses standard methods as if you were at any other hospital or clinic.
+RMCR only uses FDA approved methods as if you were at any other hospital or clinic.
 Our research is focused on the medication associated with those methods.

 Frequently asked questions

 What is a CenExel Center of Excellence?